calcoderreay1996/calcoderreay1996/README.md

 - 👋 Hi, I’m Callum Reay
-- 📖 I’m studying computing at MTU Kerry
+- 📖 I’m studying bachelor of science in computing at MTU Kerry
 - 📫 How to reach me is on GitHub and LinkedIn
 - https://www.linkedin.com/in/callum-reay-019b15294/
 - https://github.com/calcoderreay1996